kingsdigitallab/alice-thornton/frontend/posts/news/2024-10-07-Deliverances-ssc.md

 ---

-The Remarkable Deliverances of Alice Thornton, [Debbie Cannon](https://debbiecannon.org/)'s acclaimed one-woman play based on Thornton's life and books, will return to the Scottish Storytelling Centre this autumn, after the play's sell-out debut there in 2022.
-Since its first run, the play has been further developed, incorporating brand new insights into Thornton's life that have been uncovered by the Alice Thornton's Books team.
+'The Remarkable Deliverances of Alice Thornton', [Debbie Cannon](https://debbiecannon.org/)'s acclaimed one-woman play based on Thornton's life and books, will return to the Scottish Storytelling Centre this autumn, after the play's sell-out debut there in 2019.
+Since its first run, the play has been further developed, incorporating brand new insights into Thornton's life - and the people around her - that have been uncovered by the Alice Thornton's Books team.

 ‘human and very funny... thoroughly enjoyable...
 Cannon’s performance is vivid and engaging’ (The Scotsman)